songweizhi/HgtSIM/README.md

     1. combine the '-mixed', '-mini' and '-maxi' options as '-mixed mini-maxi' (e.g. -mixed 10-20).

 + 2017-09-16:
-    1. added support for draft genome
+    1. added support for draft genome.
-    1. added support for dynamic flanking sequences
+    1. added support for dynamic flanking sequences.
-    1. added support for the 'mixed' mode
+    1. added support for the 'mixed' mode.
-    1. added support for the 'keep_cds' option
+    1. added support for the 'keep_cds' option.

 Workflow
 ---